Elemanor/astro/src/content/services/bench-footing-vs-underpinning.md

                                      New ———————————
                                      Foundation
       ```
-  - title: "What is Bench Footing?"
+  - title: What is Bench Footing?
-    content: |
+    content: >
       ### The Angled Compromise Solution

-      Bench footing (also called benching) creates a concrete "bench" or angled shelf along your basement walls.
-Instead of digging under the foundation, we dig down beside it, creating a stepped transition from your existing foundation to the new floor level.
+      Bench footing (also called benching) creates a concrete "bench" or angled
+      shelf along your basement walls.
+Instead of digging under the foundation,
+      we dig down beside it, creating a stepped transition from your existing
+      foundation to the new floor level.

       **How Bench Footing Works:**

       1. Excavate center of basement to desired depth

       2. Create angled concrete bench from walls

       3. Bench width depends on depth needed

       4. Pour reinforced concrete bench

       5. New floor at lower level in center

       **The Result:**

       - Full height only in center area

       - Significant floor space lost to benches

       - Angled transitions along all walls

       - Limited furniture placement options

       - Lower property value increase

       **Visual Example:**

       ```

       BEFORE:                    AFTER BENCH FOOTING:

       Grade ————————————         Grade ————————————
            |          |               |          |
            |  6 feet  |               |  6 feet  |